AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/learner-transcripts.md

 **Skill**

 In the skills sheet, skill name, skill level, required credits, earned credits, completion percentage, and other profile details are provided.
-A sample snapshot of skills excel sheet is provided below for reference. &nbsp;
+A sample snapshot of skills excel sheet is provided below for reference.

 ![](assets/skills-learner-transcript.png)